nicchy123/computer-business-management-server/README.md

     4. Yearly

+## Part Servicing:

+Integrated a section for part servicing within the dashboard.
+    1. Users, especially buyer, can request for the maintenance and servicing of a computer part.
+When making a servicing request, buyers need to provide:
+    2. Details of the part requiring servicing (e.g., serial number, model)
+    3. Description of the issue or service required
+    4. Preferred service date and time, if applicable

 ## Computer Items Filtering (Implement on the computer items management page)

 Implemented a comprehensive computer items filter system to optimize inventory management.
 The filter options should cater specifically to computer accessories and hardware: